gracechouinard/YouthTown/README.md

 Lance brooks
 Hi, I'm Lance Brooks.
 The most difficult challenge was my clothes title not being centered I tried so many things change the style css, the id, and the class nothing worked but as soon as i changed the colume it centered.
 The thing i most enjoyed was working with this group and making new friends.

+Stephanie Torres
+Hi, I'm Stephanie Torres.
+I loved working on this website with my friends.
+My accomplishment was making the marquee thats on the about page and the whole event page!

+Caden Davis
+Hi, I'm Caden Davis!
+I made the fonts that are featured on this website.
+I also proofread the website to check for any grammatical errors!!!!